DavidHe1127/Mr.He_HandBook/DevOps/AWS/EC2/README.md

 #### Cooldown

 - Simple Scaling Policy has 300 secs cooldown by default
-- Without cooldown, ASG will continue to add/remove ec2s as per triggering alarm even when an scaling activity is still in progress. i.e ec2 not in `InService` yet.
+- Without cooldown, ASG will continue to add/remove ec2s as per triggering alarm even when an scaling activity is still in progress. i.e newly added ec2 not in `InService` yet.
 - With cooldown, ASG will block scaling activities meaning further scaling request will be dropped until cooldown period is expired.
 After that, new scaling requests can be processed again.
 - When the instance enters the `InService` state, the cooldown period starts to count.
 IMPORTANT!
 User data might not finish executing at this point!!!
 - When multiple: